What is SIBO?

 What should I expect?

-If your test indicates you do have SIBO, Dr. Dersam will recommend a unique treatment protocol to help your body naturally rebalance your bacteria and get rid of the overgrowth.
+If your test indicates you do have SIBO, Dr. Dersam will recommend a unique treatment protocol to treat SIBO and rebalance your normal gut flora.
 Each treatment is different, but may include antibacterial herbal supplements or antibiotics and supplements to promote healing and improved GI motility.

 What should I expect after the test?